Cadelabs/ornabook/src/Dungeons.md

 Most of the time, people do not bother too much about them because the drops from the monsters are not noteworthy.

 Beast Dens are home to these theme-restricted monsters:
+  - During the _Beastfelled_ (formerly known as _Rise/Return of Kerberos_) event
-  - Kerberos and its followers during the _Rise/Return of Kerberos_ events
+    - Kin of Kerberos and Arisen Kin of Kerberos
+    - Followers of Kerberos (not exclusive)
+    - Manticore and Monoceros (not exclusive)

 #### Dragon Roosts :dragon_roost:
 Dragon Roosts are available starting Tier 5.